 In this section we'll go over the four types of triads and their chord symbols.

-Triads consist of the first, third and fifth note of a scale.
-You can also think of them as two third intervals stacked on each other.
+Triads consist of three notes which are the first, third and fifth note of a scale.
+You can also think of them as a couple third intervals stacked on each other.

 The next most common triad is a minor triad.
-The chord symbol for minor triads is a dash, lower case m, or min.
-So you could see C minor triad written as C-, Cm, or Cmin.
+The chord symbol for minor triads is a dash, lower case m, or 'min' and is written as C-, Cm, or Cmin.
 It has the root note, the minor third and the fifth.
 It consists of a major third stacked on top of a minor third (in a C minor triad, C to Eb is a minor third, and Eb to G is a major third).
 The only difference from a major triad is that the third (the middle note) is down a half step.

 The next triad isn't as common, the diminished triad.
 The chord symbol for diminished triads is a circle or dim.
 For example, C diminished triad is written as Cº or Cdim.
 It has the root note, a minor third and a diminished fifth.
 It consists of two minor thirds stacked on each other.
 The difference from a major triad is that the top two notes are lowered a half step.

 The final triad is also pretty rare, the augmented triad.
 The chord symbol for an augmented triad is a plus sign or aug.
 So C augmented triad is written as C+ or Caug.
 It has the root note, a major third and an augmented fifth.
 It consists of two major thirds stacked on each other.
 The difference from a major triad is that the top note (the fifth) is raised a half step.